ChrisMar00/Palindrome-checker-in-C/README.md

 Linux:
 palindrome 'word'

-If more no or more than one argument is passed, an error is raised:
+If no or more than one argument is passed, an error is raised:

 Usage:
 ./palindrome 'string'